Testosterone undecanoate: Legal status

 Testosterone undecanoate, along with other AAS, is a schedule III controlled substance in the United States under the Controlled Substances Act and a schedule IV controlled substance in Canada under the Controlled Drugs and Substances Act.

-In March 2019, the US Food and Drug Administration (FDA) approved testosterone undecanoate (Jatenzo), an oral testosterone capsule to treat men with certain forms of hypogonadism.
+In March 2019, the US Food and Drug Administration approved testosterone undecanoate (Jatenzo), an oral testosterone capsule to treat men with certain forms of hypogonadism.
 These men have low testosterone levels due to specific medical conditions, such as genetic disorders like Klinefelter syndrome or tumors that have damaged the pituitary gland.
 The FDA granted the approval of Jatenzo to Clarus Therapeutics.

 In March 2022, testosterone undecanoate (Tlando) was approved for medical use in the United States.

+In July 2022, Kyzatrex, an oral testosterone undecanoate capsule, was approved for medical use in the United States.
+The FDA granted the approval of Kyzatrex to Marius Pharmaceuticals.

 Research

 Non-alcoholic steatohepatitis

 In 2013, a phase II clinical trial testing intramuscular testosterone undecanoate for the treatment of non-alcoholic steatohepatitis (NASH) was initiated in the United Kingdom.
 In the United States in 2018, Lipocine Inc. began investigating the potential of using an oral testosterone undecanoate formulation, known as LPCN-1144, in patients with NASH.